prideout/layout-viewer/README.md

 Drag and drop.

+Refactor: Viewer should have a custom Canvas component.

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.
 Create an outline triangle buffer on the fly using the stroke feature in i_overlay.

-On the layout page, there should be a sidebar on the right that shows a list of layers.
+On the viewer page, there should be a sidebar on the right that shows a list of layers.
 Each layer has a color swatch, visibility toggle, and opacity slider.
 Above the layer list are a few buttons: "Enable picking", "Show all", and "Hide all".